cividi/whitepaper/README.md

 - **Existing Software:** Integrate as easily as possible with existing software both by building integrations and designing for direct use – for example we like CSV because everyone has a tool that can access CSV.
 - **Simple, Lightweight:** Add the minimum, do the least required, keep it simple.
 For example, use the most basic formats, require only the most essential metadata, data should have nothing extraneous.

-The data exchange capabilities of the SmartUse platform and other projects previously developed by the team are based on standards for metadata exchange such as the [Data Package](http://frictionlessdata.io/specs/data-package/), explained further down.
-We are also already involved in [contributing back](https://frictionlessdata.io/articles/oleg-lavrovsky/) to this community.
-The main distinguishing features of this approach are:

-- **containerization formats** for any kind of data to enable simple data publication, transport, and consumption.
-- **platform agnostic interoperability** of these data packages with various existing tools
-- **cutting costs** through easier integration and more consistent interpretation of data schema and sourcing

-For a more detailed introduction, visit the [Frictionless Data Field Guide](https://frictionlessdata.io/field-guide/)

-#### Geospatial data standards

-A Data Package is a simple way of “packaging” up and describing data so that it can be easily shared and used.
+A _Data Package_ is a simple way of “packaging” up and describing data so that it can be easily shared and used.
 You can imagine as collection of data and and it's meta-data (datapackage.json), usually covering some concrete topic Eg: "Gold Prices" or "Population Growth Rate In My country" etc. Each Data Package may have zero or more resources and one or more versions.

 Last year a [research project](https://research.okfn.org/spatial-data-package-investigation/) led by Steve Bennett took place in the Open Knowledge community into the whether there is a need for a "Spatial Data Package" specification within the Frictionless Data ecosystem - or whether such specification should be a core part of the Data Package schema.
 The authors concluded that: